OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## User interactions

-When a user browses a Publisher's website with ads, he wants to be able to audit the Contracting Parties that participated to the creation of those ads.
+When a user noticing an ad that is obviously personalized when he asked for no personalization, we wants to provide him with evidence of which parties were involved in the creation of that ad, so that material may be used to support a formal complaint through the law enforcement mechanism of the relevant jurisdiction.
 The audit is achievable through a dedicated Audit Log UI.
 Each ad has an Audit Log that can be displayed independently in the Audit Log UI.
 Those Audit Logs are available at least as long as the ads are shown.
 More generally, a Prebid SSO ad is a Addressable Content.

 ![Audit Button and Audit UI](./assets/audit-button-and-audit-ui-example.png)